 Warranty ought to be a mark of quality

 Alright, so I’ll just visually scan for glass electric kettles.
 There are dozens.
 Are Brightown, Chefman, Comfee, COSORI, Elite Gourmet, Magic Mill, and NELO reputable companies making quality goods?
 Who knows?
-Click on 1-star reviews and there are plenty of people complaining that the product broke in NN weeks.
+Click on 1-star reviews and there are plenty of people and/or bots paid by competitors complaining that the product broke in X weeks.
 So which companies stand behind their product with two-year or longer warranty?
-Amazon usually gives up and provides the useless and probably illegal:
+Amazon usually provides the useless and probably illegal cop-out:

 Please contact the seller directly for warranty information for this product.
 You may also be able to find warranty information on the manufacturer’s website.

-On the flip side, with generative AI it’s trivial to make “cameraphone picture of a crumpled receipt for a Cuisinart kettle for $58.75” and even make a “shaky phone video showing a broken kettle.”
+On the flip side, with generative AI it’s trivial to make “cameraphone picture of a crumpled receipt for a Cuisinart kettle for $58.75” and even make a “shaky phone video demonstrating that a kettle is broken.”
 So I have some sympathy for manufacturers trying to stem the tide of returned goods.
 But companies should want to interact with customers in order to improve their products!
-Making products is so broken in the 21st century; the gulf between people begging for a “KEEP WARM” setting on the kettle that defaults to OFF and the Chinese factory that cranked out a batch of 5,000 kettles four months ago is vast.
+Making and selling products is so broken in the 21st century; the gulf between people begging for a “KEEP WARM” setting on the kettle that defaults to OFF and the Chinese factory that cranked out a batch of 5,000 kettles four months ago is vast.

 aarke!
 An exception

 We don’t waste money on bottled or canned water, instead we drink filtered tap water.
-Brita is OK but the plastic pitcher gets scratched and worn, the plastic lid breaks, and throwing the plastic filters in the trash is dispiriting.
+Brita is OK but the plastic pitcher gets scratched and worn, the plastic lid breaks, and throwing a plastic filter in the trash every two months or so is dispiriting.
 We found aarke selling a glass water pitcher with a stainless steel filter that you refill, thus a lot less plastic.
 It seems high quality, and the company has actual customer service.
 I let them know about a typo in the manual, and a human being replied.
 Amazing!